Summer fun doesn’t have to include fast food!

 #5 Plan on Cooking

 It’s really not that difficult.
 If you’re camping or at the beach, nothing tastes better than something roasted over an open fire.
 If you’re staying at hotels, investing in a little hot plate and an Instant Pot can be invaluable.
 In our last cross-country trek, I was cooking for my mother-in-law who was fighting cancer.
-She had a very specific diet and we could not risk unknown ingredients at restaurants.
+She had a very specific diet and we could not risk unknown ingredients at restaurants, unlike the Bozeman restaurants we stopped at and enjoyed.
 So, I prepped meals ahead of time in gallon-sized zipper bags, froze them and kept them in the cooler.
 Then at the hotel, I popped one in the Instant Pot and set it for 30 minutes.
 By the time we had unloaded the car and relaxed a bit, dinner was ready!
 Real food, real fast!
 Stews, soups, bone broths, rice dishes, etc. The possibilities are really endless.

 Bonus Tip: If you keep away from fast food for two meals a day, you can afford to splurge and eat at a really decent place once a day.
 Sometimes we conserve our pennies on breakfast and lunch and eat from the grocery store, but at dinner we’ll find a place online that has real food, farm-to-table or local speciality and be able to really enjoy it without breaking the bank or our diet.

 (Want to make being Fast Food Free a way of life?
 Check out my PDF to take the pledge as a family!)